-4.1 Does your jurisdiction regulate the collection/use/transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?
+4.1 Does your jurisdiction regulate the collection/use/ transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?

 Swiss data protection law is set forth in the DPA and the implementing Data Protection Ordinance ("DPO").
-It is influenced significantly by EU law, both in terms of content and interpretation.
-The DPA is under revision and, on 25 September 2020, the Swiss Parliament adopted the final text of the revised DPA which is expected to enter into force at the earliest in 2022 (a date has not yet been set).
+The DPA is under revision and, on 25 September 2020, the Swiss Parliament adopted the final text of the revised DPA, which will enter into force on 1 September 2023.
 The main goal of the revision is to adapt the DPA to the changed technological and social conditions and, in particular, to improve the transparency of data processing and strengthen the rights and self-determination of data subjects.
-Furthermore, the revision aims to further align Swiss data protection legislation with the requirements of the General Data Protection Regulation (EU) 2016/679 of the EU ("GDPR"), as this is a key element to ensure continued EU recognition of Switzerland as a third country with an adequate level of data protection in order for cross-border data transmission to remain possible in the future.
+Furthermore, the revision aims to further align Swiss data protection legislation with the requirements of the General Data Protection Regulation (EU) 2016/679 of the EU ("GDPR"), as this is a key element to ensure continued EU recognition of Switzerland as a third country with an adequate level of data protection in order for cross-border data transmission to remain possible in the future without further protective measures.